ciwchris/blog/posts/2024-03-11-faking-time-and-logs.md

 #### TimeProvider

-Recently .NET gain additions to mitigate both of these issues.
+Recently .NET gained additions to mitigate both of these issues.
 For date time there is now a `TimeProvider` which can be injected.
 It can then be used in application code, ex:`timeProvider.GetLocalNow()`.

-When testing `FakeTimeProvider` can be used to set a date time, so when then application code requests a date time a preset value will be used.
+When testing `FakeTimeProvider` can be used to set a date time, so when the application code requests a date time a preset value will be used.

 ```csharp